So You Want to Grow a Goatee?

 An Intro to the Van Dyke & Other Popular Goatee Styles

 Before we can get into how to shave a goatee, it’s first necessary to look at the various goatee styles to give you a better idea of your range of options.

 - #1 True Goatee.
 As we said, a true goatee refers to only keeping a patch of hair below your bottom lip—whether it be just a small circle on the chin or a full goatee with straight sides that reaches up to (but not past) the corner of the mouth.

 - #2 Circle Beard.
 When most men picture a goatee, we’re willing to be that most actually think of a circle beard.
 In styling terms, the circle beard is basically a standard goatee plus a mustache, where there is a full unbroken circle of hair surrounding the mouth (hence the name).

 - #4 Anchor Beard.
-Although it’s probably not technically a goatee, we’ve included the anchor beard here due to the fact that its basically an elongated version of the Van Dyke.
+Although it’s probably not technically a goatee, we’ve included the anchor beard here due to the fact that it’s basically an elongated version of the Van Dyke.
 Where the Van Dyke keeps the hair confined to a small part of the chin, the anchor beard lets it grow out further along the jaw, usually about halfway.
-The reason its called an anchor beard is that the combination of the mustache, soul patch and wider goatee is supposed to resemble the look of an anchor.
+The reason it is called an anchor beard is that the combination of the mustache, soul patch, and wider goatee is supposed to resemble the look of an anchor.

 - Get the best beard trimmer here on Amazon to get started

 - Don’t just take our word for it, check out all the other glowing unbiased user reviews here.